Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 - Record Keeping/Licensing

 Dicamba has long been used in agricultural and nonagricultural herbicide products.
-In 2016, the United States Environmental Protection Agency (EPA) registered three products, XtendiMax® with VaporGrip® Technology (EPA Reg.
-No. 524-617, Bayer), Engenia® (EPA Reg.
-No. 7969-345, BASF), and DuPontTM FeXapanTM herbicide Plus VaporGrip® Technology (EPA Reg.
-No. 352-913, DowDuPont) with a dicamba active ingredient.
-The EPA conditionally approved the post emergence use of these three new dicamba products on dicamba-tolerant (DT) soybeans until the end of 2018 and then extended to end of 2020.
+In Oct 2020, the United States Environmental Protection Agency (EPA) registered two end-use dicamba products XtendiMax® with VaporGrip® Technology (EPA Reg.
+No. 264-1210, Bayer), Engenia® (EPA Reg.
+No. 7969-472, BASF) until 2025 and extended the registration for dicamba product Tavium® Plus VaporGrip® Technology (EPA Reg.
+No. 100-1623, Syngenta) until 2025.
+These products are for applications to dicamba-tolerant soybeans and dicamba-tolerant cotton only.

 In Minnesota, waterhemp has evolved resistance to several herbicide classes (for example, glyphosate, ALS, PPO herbicides).
-Growers can use these new tools in DT soybeans to control herbicide-resistant weeds such as waterhemp.
+Growers can use this technology in DT soybeans to control herbicide-resistant weeds such as waterhemp.

-Dicamba is a highly volatile chemical that can damage non-target plant species through spray drift and/or volatilization (vapor drift)/misapplication.
-Misuse of dicamba products may cause serious damage to sensitive plants species such as non-dicamba-tolerant soybeans, grapes, trees, ornamentals, etc.
+Dicamba is a highly volatile chemical that can damage non-target plant species through spray drift and/or volatilization (vapor drift).
+Dicamba products have the potential to cause serious damage to sensitive plants species such as non-dicamba-tolerant soybeans, grapes, trees, ornamentals, etc. Since dicamba was first registered for use on dicamba-tolerant soybeans in the 2017 growing season, the MDA has fielded complaints each year of alleged off-site movement onto neighboring property.
+The annual totals of complaints were: 2020: 124 reports, 2019: 22 reports, 2018: 53 reports, 2017: 253 reports.

-The MDA encourages the reporting of all dicamba damage.
-You can begin the formal complaint process by calling 651-201-6333 between 8:00 AM and 4:00 PM Monday through Friday.
+The MDA encourages reporting of any suspected pesticide damage.
+You can begin the formal complaint process by calling 651-201-6333 between 8:00 AM and 4:00 PM Monday through Friday or by submitting an online dicamba complaint form.

 - Bayer (XtendiMax) – 1-844-RRXTEND (779-8363)